gogopro-dev/MazeRunnerGame/README.md

 ## Game mechanics

 - The player has to find the key and bring it to the exit of the labyrinth, on his way he fights with monsters and collects items to power up.
-- `Darkness Mechanic`: The player has to stay in the light, otherwise he will take damage.
+- `Darkness Mechanic`: The player has to stay in the light, otherwise he will take damage. **That is the third " ingenious" required obstacle**
 - `Active items`: In the current state game has one active item: Fireball.
 It can be picked up like a collectable item, and used by pressing `Q`.
 It deals damage to the enemies and consumes stamina.
 - `Shop`: The player can buy items from the shop by pressing `SPACE`.
 The shop is located closer the center of the labyrinth.
 Our game has basic currency (coins) that drops from destroyed loot containers.